 7-minute read

-Quick summary: These seven change management trends are shaping how organizations will evolve their approach to change in 2022.
+Quick summary: Seven change management trends are shaping how organizations will evolve their approach to change, and change management consulting experts are helping them navigate these unknown waters.

-We’ve had lots of practice dealing with change over the last two years; fortunately, the discipline of change management was there to help us along, with proven strategies for guiding workforces through the year’s choppy, increasingly unpredictable waters.
-Along the way, approaches to change management itself have evolved and continue to do so.
-Today we’ll look at seven trends that are shaping the future of change management and its role in the ever-transforming workplace of 2022 and beyond.
+We’ve had lots of practice dealing with change over the last several years; fortunately, the discipline of change management was there to help us along, with proven strategies for guiding workforces through choppy, increasingly unpredictable waters.
+Along the way, approaches to change management consulting have evolved and continue to do so.
+Today we’ll look at seven trends that are shaping the future of change management and its role in the ever-transforming workplaced.

 1. Transitioning from awareness to expectation

-Before 2020, change management was in many ways the unsung hero of mainstream business management.
-When change became the rule rather than the exception, employees across organizations began to see and appreciate the value of well-executed change management strategies.
-In a recent study by Gartner, 48 percent of HR leaders surveyed said that change management will be a priority in the coming year.
+Before the pandemic, change management was in many ways the unsung hero of mainstream business management.
+When change became the rule rather than the exception,organizations across industries began to see and appreciate the value of change management consulting.
+In a study by Gartner, 48 percent of HR leaders surveyed said that change management will be a priority in the coming year.

 2. Managers stepping up as change agents